 Now it’s the beast’s turn again.
 It could retreat—but why?
 Sure, it has AC 13 for the duration of its turn, but who’s going to attack it during its turn?
 Nobody—unless it incurs opportunity attacks by retreating!
 So here we’ve got this weird situation in which what makes intuitive sense (“They found me!
 They hurt me!
 I’d better get away!”) makes the exact opposite of tactical sense (“They found me, they hurt me, but this isn’t going to make them any more likely to hurt me again, so I should just stay here and keep whapping them with my spiky tentacle-pads”).

 Here we have to maintain intellectual discipline and remind ourselves that instinct arises from what’s evolutionarily successful.
 We also have to look at the three possible methods of retreat: Dodge, Dash and Disengage.
 Dodge makes no sense for the displacer beast, because its AC is low and because the mid-level PCs who’ll encounter it are likely to have Extra Attack.
 Dash is the most plausible, although it’s not so good when being attacked by multiple opponents who’ll all get opportunity attacks.
-The displacer beast’s Intelligence isn’t high enough to justify Disengage, although I do occasionally sleaze this one for creatures that have a knack for slipping away from opponents, making it a function of instinct rather than a function of discipline.
+The displacer beast’s Intelligence isn’t high enough to justify Disengage, but I do occasionally sleaze this one for creatures that have a knack for slipping away from opponents, making it a function of instinct rather than a function of discipline.
 Plus, Disengage is well-suited for situations in which one is engaged with multiple melee opponents (likely, in the case of the displacer beast) and/or faster than those opponents (also likely in the case of the displacer beast).

 On the other hand, the fact that the melee reach of its tentacles is 10 feet, not 5 feet, means it doesn’t have to get right next to its target to hit him or her.
 An attacking displacer beast gets only as close to its targets as it needs to.
 Opportunity attacks come into play only if its opponents have subsequently closed with it.
 (Displacement skews the beast’s position only by “several feet,” not enough to make it appear to be in an entirely different square or hex, so don’t turn this combat into a game of Battleship.)